nystudio107/craft-twigpack/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Twigpack.

-You can also install Twigpack via the **Plugin Store** in the Craft AdminCP.
+You can also install Twigpack via the **Plugin Store** in the Craft Control Panel.

 ## Twigpack Overview